 SCOTT CARTER (b.
 1984, United States) received his MFA in Sculpture from the School of the Art Institute of Chicago in 2011 where he was the first recipient of the Eldon Danhausen Fellowship for Sculpture.
 He previously spent six years as an emerging artist and student in Atlanta, Georgia where he received his BFA in Painting from the Atlanta College of Art / Savannah College of Art and Design – Atlanta.
-Scott recently attended two funded residencies at the Vermont Studio Center in Johnson, Vermont and the Ox Bow School of Art in Saugatuck Michigan.
-In 2011 he completed a solo exhibition entitled Affect/Effect at the Contemporary Art Center of Las Vegas.
-In addition, Scott recently had a solo exhibition entitled “Force Majeure” at Linda Warren Projects in Chicago, Illinois.
-He also took part in a group awards show at Beers Lambert Contemporary in London, where he was the first place winner of the emerging artist award in sculpture.
-Scott will also be having a solo exhibition with Beers Lambert in 2014.
-Currently, he is working towards a show at the Evanston Art Center in Evanston, Illinois and will be performing in the 2013 CAFKA Biennial and Open Ears Sound Festival in Kitchener/ Waterloo Canada.
+He has attended funded residencies at the Vermont Studio Center in Johnson, Vermont and the Ox Bow School of Art in Saugatuck Michigan.
+In addition he is a 2013 recipient of the Efroymson Contemporary Arts Fellowship for Midwestern artists.
+His recent shows include solo exhibitions with Linda Warren Projects in Chicago and The Evanston Art Center in Evanston Illinois.
+Recent group shows include the CAFKA Biennial in Kitchener/Waterloo Canada as well as an exhibition entitled “Imperfect Symmetry” at Columbia College Chicago.
+Currently, Scott is working towards a solo show with Beers Contemporary that will take place in London in February 2014.
+He will also be exhibiting with Beers Contemporary at the 2014 London Art Fair.

 The connections between humans and the built environment interest me, serving as the primary source material for my work.
 I formulate calculated assessments of my environment, ultimately manifesting connections between art, architecture, design and environmental systems.